googleapis/google-cloud-java/generation/new_client/README.md

 You will run new-client.py script with the following parameters.
 These parameters will be available in the Cloud Drop link (a YAML file) included in the buganizer request.
-The example in this README will AlloyDB's [Cloud Drop](https://github.com/googleapis/googleapis/blob/master/google/cloud/alloydb/v1/alloydb_v1.yaml) file as an example.
+The example in this README uses AlloyDB's [Cloud Drop](https://github.com/googleapis/googleapis/blob/master/google/cloud/alloydb/v1/alloydb_v1.yaml) file as an example.

 ### API short name